DistoRRRtion/Bankist/README.md

-#  Bankist is a online banking app.
+#  Bankist is a online banking app
 Its main features:
 - Log-in
 - Transfer To Other Accounts